Qontigo/axioma-py/axiomapy/examples/README.md

 ```

 Then browse to the examples.
-In the the repository, a copy of each example is available as a script that can be run directly.
+In the repository, a copy of each example is available as a script that can be run directly.

 ```